Impact and partners

 Image credit: GEF-UNDP-IMO GloFouling Partnerships Project (2022)

-Subvision will be in Vancouver during Web Summit week and would love to connect with operators, partners, and supporters following the ZIMA program.
+Subvision spent Web Summit week in Vancouver connecting with operators, partners, and supporters following the ZIMA program.

 Ali Hakam presenting at the Environmental Innovation Challenge booth